stevenduval/oop_game/README.md

 * **Steven Duval** - *JavaScript code*
 * **TreeHouse** - *HTML & CSS code* - (https://teamtreehouse.com)

+### Extras

+Added homer simpson image to win or loose screen.

 ## License

 This project is licensed as free for non-commercial use.